vlajos/misspell-fixer/README.md

 In some environments the dependencies may cause some trouble.
 (Mac, Windows, older linux versions.)
 In this case use misspell-fixer from a container:

-Build it:
+Pull it:
+    $ docker pull vlajos/misspell-fixer

+Or build:

     $ docker build . -t misspell-fixer

-Run it:
+Then run it:

-    $ docker run -ti --rm -v target:/work misspell-fixer arguments
+    $ docker run -ti --rm -v targetdir:/work misspell-fixer arguments

-You can also use the `dockered-fixer` wrapper:
+You can also use the `dockered-fixer` wrapper from the source repository:

     $ dockered-fixer [any above arguments]